Skip to content

 When Remote Control is enabled on the Trio app and the LoopFollow app is properly configured, you can add carbs, send boluses, set or cancel overrides or temporary targets from the LoopFollow app to the Trio phone via Apple push notifications.

-row of the LoopFollow Remote Settings screen as part of the configuration for using LoopFollow.
+The SHARED SECRET should be copied from the Trio phone and added to the Shared Secret row of the LoopFollow Remote Settings screen as part of the configuration for using LoopFollow.

 Important

-is turned OFF on the Trio phone, even if you have LoopFollow configured with the correct shared secret or your Nightscout URL has Careportal access.
+The ability for the Trio app to be remotely controlled will be disabled when Enable Remote Control is turned OFF on the Trio phone, even if you have LoopFollow configured with the correct shared secret or your Nightscout URL has Careportal access.
 This is for the protection of the Trio user, so that they always are the primary controller of their insulin dosing app.

-Configure LoopFollow for Remote Control¶
+Configure LoopFollow for Remote Control

-LoopFollow Remote Setting Type¶
+LoopFollow Remote Setting Type

 The Remote Settings row in the LoopFollow Settings screen is used to select the type of remote access you wish to use.